florian-lefebvre/astro-integration-kit/.changeset/violet-bugs-vanish.md

 "astro-integration-kit": patch
 ---

-disallows virtual imports to start with "astro:"
+Prevents virtual imports name from starting with "astro:" (reserved for Astro core)